MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Statistical testing of the studied populations

+To ensure that the obtained results are statistically consistent with the observed distributions and to check whether the GC parameters analyzed in this paper show dependence on the galactocentric distance, we used the Kolgomorov-Smirnov test (KS test).

+The underlying continuous distributions of two separate samples are compared in the KS test.
+In particular, the ``two-sample'' KS test is used to determine if two samples come from the same distribution.
+The KS test measures the distance between the two cumulative distribution functions (CDFs) of the two samples.
+For the ``two-sample'', the null hypothesis is that the two samples are drawn from the same distribution.
+For the KS tests carried out in this work, the null hypothesis is rejected for p < 0.05.

-The T-test (Student) was applied to the comparison between the observed pericentrer distance, orbital eccentricity, and circular orbit distance with the results from our simulations.
-The best p-values are 0.98, 0.86 and 0.98 for the orbital eccentricity, pericenter distance and circular orbit distance distribution respectively, with the alternative hypothesis being ``less'' for all of them.
+The KS test was first applied to compare the observed distributions of the pericenter distance, orbital eccentricity, and circular orbit distance for the MW GC population with the results from our simulations.
+The p-values for the ``two-sample'' KS tests are $0.06$ for the orbital eccentricity, $0.15$ for the pericenter distance, and $0.05$ for the circular orbit distance distribution respectively.
+This comparison shows that our sampled models are marginally consistent with the observed distribution of orbital properties of MW clusters.
 The results refer to the data shown in Fig. \ref{Fig:densityMapBajkowaPerEccMW}, Fig. \ref{Fig:densityMapBajkowaEccRadDistMW}, and Fig. \ref{Fig:densityMapBajkowaRcMassDistMW}.
-The comparison shows that our our sampled models are in reasonable agreement with the observed orbital properties of MW clusters.